 In part one of this article we looked at the context of account categories linking it to the picture on the box lid of a jigsaw.

-We built up an image of the six account types with their expected account balances.
+We built up an image of the five account types with their expected account balances.
 We then made the connection between the expected balance and the posting required to increase that category of account, noting that once we’d learnt how to increase then we automatically knew how to decrease, as it’s just the opposite.

 We also saw that the account categories work as pairs and opposites, so we only needed to learn half of them to know them all.

 Finally, we completed the wider context by relating the categories to financial statements.